 About the Program

 I’d like to welcome you to Stony Brook Southampton Hospital's Internal Medicine Residency Program and am grateful for your interest in learning more about us.
-The mission of our program is to create medical leaders with a commitment to both life-long learning, as well as a strong foundation and understanding of the ideals of Social Medicine.
-We employ the principles of evidence-based medicine and translate this into providing excellent medical care to our patients.
-We emphasize the role of our physicians as leaders and place a premium on developing thorough approaches to the care of our patients in both the hospital and office setting.
+The mission of our program is to create medical leaders with a commitment to life-long learning and a strong foundation in Social Medicine.
+We employ the principles of evidence-based medicine to provide excellent medical care to our patients and emphasize the role of physicians as leaders.

-I embrace every opportunity I'm granted to be able to teach and learn and hope all who join us come to love this program and the people in it as much as I do!
+I welcome every chance to teach and learn, and I hope you come to love this program and our community as much as I do.

 Kindest Regards,